 Leaving foster care with EPU-SPO

-32. I am not sure why I was taken away from think it was due to a breakdown in the relationship.
+32. I am not sure why I was taken away from EPU-SPO and put into Duncan Place but I think it was due to a breakdown in the relationship.

 Duncan Place Young People's Unit, Dundee